slatedocs/slate/source/includes/_errors.md

 ## Error Handling

 All errors follow the [JSend](http://labs.omniti.com/labs/jsend) specification.
-Included in the body if any error response (_e.g. non-200 status code_) will be an error object in the form:
+Following are examples of error objects found in the body of error responses (_e.g. non-200 status code_).

-### When a client sends an unspected request
+### When a client sends an unexpected request:

-> Example JSON __fail__ response:
+> JSON Example __fail__ response:

 ```json
   {